 Well, let’s get to the “why” first.
-Regression most frequently occurs in response to a significant change in your child’s environment, including things like starting school, a change in caregiver, a new sibling, illness.
-It can even be triggered by things that are occurring in a parent or loved one’s life, such as marital conflict, separation, stress, changes in working conditions, etc. Even if a change is positive or exciting, a regression can occur.
+Regression most frequently occurs in response to a significant change in your child’s environment, including things like starting school, a change in caregiver, a new sibling, or an illness.
+It can even be triggered by things occurring in a parent or loved one’s life, such as marital conflict, separation, stress, changes in working conditions, etc. Even if a change is positive or exciting, a regression can occur.
 Regression is frequently experienced in conjunction with events or situations when your child is stressed, sometimes in relation to a change (examples above) or a single overwhelming incident, like a car crash, a death, etc.

 So why is stress such a big deal in relation to regression?